- Benefits & Features

 Author, The Art of Immersion

 Frank Rose is a leading authority on the future of media and communications.
 In his most recent book, The Art of Immersion: How the Digital Generation is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories, he argues that we are witnessing the emergence of a new form of narrative that is native to the Internet – one that is nonlinear, participatory, and immersive.
-He has addressed this issue at marketing summits and film festivals in New York, London, Paris, Copenhagen, Sydney, and Hong Kong, in academic gatherings at Stanford and the Politecnico di Milano, and at such companies as Google, Lucasfilm, Unilever, and the BBC.
-The book, hailed as "an essential overview" by the International Journal of Advertising and “a new media bible” by La Repubblica of Rome, is required reading for business, film, and game development courses at Cambridge, Columbia, Georgia Tech, USC, and other schools.
+He has addressed this issue at marketing summits and film festivals in New York, London, Paris, Copenhagen, Sydney, and Hong Kong, in academic symposia at Stanford and the Politecnico di Milano, and at such companies as Google, Hearst, Lucasfilm, Unilever, and the BBC.

-Previously, as a contributing editor at Wired and a contributing writer at Fortune before that, Frank worked as a journalist at the intersection of media and technology, covering such developments as the making of Avatar, Samsung and the rise of the Korean techno-state, the posthumous career of Philip K. Dick in Hollywood, and the future of television in the digital age.
-Among his earlier books are The Agency: William Morris and the Hidden History of Show Business, about the rise and eventual unraveling of the oldest and at one time most successful talent agency in Hollywood, and the 1989 best-seller West of Eden: The End of Innocence at Apple Computer, which detailed the ouster of Steve Jobs from Apple and was named one of the year's ten best by BusinessWeek.
-Having gotten his start chronicling the punk scene at CBGB for The Village Voice, he currently contributes to The New York Times, strategy + business, and The Milken Institute Review, among other publications.
+Earlier in his career, as a contributing editor at Wired and a contributing writer at Fortune, he worked as a journalist at the intersection of media and technology, covering such developments as the making of Avatar, Samsung and the rise of the Korean techno-state, the posthumous career of Philip K. Dick in Hollywood, and the future of television in the digital age.
+He has also written for such publications as The Wall Street Journal, the Los Angeles Times, The Atlantic, Esquire, and Vanity Fair.
+Among his earlier books are The Agency: William Morris and the Hidden History of Show Business, about the rise and fall of the oldest and at one time most successful talent agency in Hollywood, and the 1989 best-seller West of Eden: The End of Innocence at Apple Computer, which detailed the ouster of Steve Jobs from Apple and was named one of the year's ten best by BusinessWeek.
+He currently contributes to The New York Times and strategy+business, among other publications.